TadiT7/treble_experimentations_wiki/Nokia-1-Plus.md

 Only "arm32_binder64-ab-vanilla" flavor is known working.

-You must erase userdata under stock recovery before flashing this treble GSI, don't use fastboot to erase userdata (either format userdata, -w or flash userdata are not acceptable).
+You must wipe data / factory reset under stock recovery + stock ROM before flashing this treble GSI, don't use fastboot to erase userdata (either format userdata, -w or flash userdata are not acceptable).
+Otherwise you'll only get less than 1GB free storage space to use.

 ***